umbgtt10/fluxion/README.md

 - Shows how to integrate legacy systems that lack intrinsic timestamps
 - Demonstrates the adapter pattern for adding temporal ordering at boundaries
 - Uses `merge_with` to build stateful repository aggregation
-- Illustrates processing events with `subscribe_async` and cancellation tokens
+- Illustrates processing events with `subscribe` and cancellation tokens

 Run it with: `cargo run --bin legacy-integration`